Does Pantoprazole Cause Bloating?

 Other possible mechanisms of pantoprazole-induced bloating:

 • Untreated H. pylori infection: some studies suggest that taking pantoprazole may exacerbate dyspepsia because of H. pylori.
 Untreated h. pylori may flare up during pantoprazole treatment.
-The h. pylori flare-up may be responsible for bloating with pantoprazole (reference).
+The H. pylori flare-up may be responsible for bloating with pantoprazole (reference).

 What is the possible mechanism of pantoprazole-induced bloating?